 Topics include working principles of fuel cells, types of fuel cells, hydrogen production, hydrogen safety, hydrogen engines and vehicles, hybrid solar hydrogen car and hydrogen economy.
 Two hours of lecture per week.

+Analysis of equivalent systems of forces, free body diagrams, equilibrium of particles and rigid bodies, centroids, friction, and forces in structures.
 Effect of shape and composition on strength of materials.
 Moments of inertia, shear forces and bending moments in beams, torsion of shafts, thermal expansion, and pressure vessels.
-Two hours lecture per week, with laboratory work substituted for lecture as appropriate.
-Prerequisite: PHY 101T, PHY 101L, MAT 120, and MTC 218.
+Four hours of lecture per week.
+Laboratory work may be substituted for lecture as appropriate.
+Prerequisites: PHY 101T/L and Pre-Calculus.
+Cross- listed with M/CTC 224.

 MTC 240 Solid Modeling and 3D Printing (2)